Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 There were many theories for the reconnection including from classical Dungey's theory to nuclear-fusion oriented anomalous resistivity.
 It is noted that Dr. Speicer paid attention as 'hypothesis' of inertia resistivity of thinning the current sheet.
 Much later by a particle-in-cell simulation, it was clearly shown and proved that 'inertia of ions and electrons' is the key of input and output flows for magnetic reconnection, then resulting in large energy release of earth's magnetotail (Ref.1).

-### Implicit Particle-in-Cell Simulation Code ###
+### Implicit and Explicit Particle-in-Cell Simulation Codes ###

 An electromagnetic particle simulation code is utilized for solar and magnetospheric space physics (Ref.
 1,4-5).
+For an explicit particle code, it is strictly bound by the Courant condition,
+Dx/Dt < c where Dx is the cell length, Dt is the time step, and c is the speed of light.
+On the other hand for the implicit code, it is free from this condition, that is Dx/Dt > c.

-Both electric and magnetic fields are solved by the implicit low-frequency scheme of slightly backward time decentering technique.
+In the implicit case, both electric and magnetic fields are solved by the implicit condition of low-frequency slightly backward time decentering technique.
-The backward decentering does not affect low frequency phenomena, \omega*Dt << 1 (JCP, 1993).
+The backward decentering does not affect low frequency phenomena, \omega*Dt << 1 with
+\omega = c/Dx (JCP, 1993).
 Magnetic reconnection and the solar wind-earth magnetic field coupling are quite suitable for applying this simulation code.

+### Implicit Particle Simulation ###

 One utilizes the time decentered scheme in aimpl=0.6, while the time centered scheme in the explicit code (aimpl=0.5) is used in other directory of molecular dynamics simulations.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
 The program is written in Fortran 2003 and is coded for parallelization by MPI ver.3.
 The title, major references, and remarks of this simulation code are written in the top of the @mrg37_023A.f03 file.